 Even though the Massachusetts School Building Authority (MSBA) is a component unit, the MSBA's operations have been judged by management in a similar fashion to a Commonwealth department due to the MSBA's service to the Commonwealth.
-Therefore, its operations are reported as "blended component unit", part of the governmental funds
+Therefore, its operations are reported as "blended component unit", part of the governmental funds.

-Notes to the Financial Statements, Required Supplementary Information and Other Supplementary Information The notes to the financial statements provide additional information that is essential to a full understanding of the financial statements as of the date provided in the government-wide and the fund financial statements.
+The notes to the financial statements provide additional information that is essential to a full understanding of the financial statements as of the date provided in the government-wide and the fund financial statements.
 The notes to the financial statements can be found immediately following the component units' financial statements.